Howe Sound: Islands

-A third, smaller but extremely steep and conical island to the northeast of both is Anvil Island, also known as Hat Island.
-Anvil Island has a summer church camp as well as a number of seasonal homes, primarily in the southern bay formed by a prominent eastward projecting peninsula.
-The north facing bay of this peninsula is exposed to strong overnight and winter outflow northerly winds.
+A third, smaller but extremely steep and conical island to the northeast of both is Anvil Island or Lhaxwm.
+Anvil Island has a summer church camp, Daybreak Point Bible Camp, as well as a number of seasonal cottages.
+All buildings on Anvil are located on its southern side on either end of Irby Point.
+North Bay, which looks out to Mount Garibaldi and The Black Tusk, is often exposed to strong overnight and winter outflow northerly winds, often called 'the Squamish' derived from where it comes.

 Keats Island, near Gibson's Landing, has numerous summer homes lining its shores, in addition to a large church camp for children, a large retreat resort and Plumper Cove Marine Provincial Park.
 The island is serviced by water taxi from Langdale.
 There is a small core of permanent residents living in Eastbourne.

 Between Keats and Bowen Islands lie the Pasley group, a cluster of privately owned islands, each with a scattering of seasonal homes.
 Further southeast lies Worlcombe Island, also seasonally inhabited.

 Uninhabited islands in the northern section of Howe Sound include the Defence Islands, a pair of rocky islands that comprise the Defence Islands Indian Reserves 28 and 28A.

 Christie Islet and Pam Rocks just south of Anvil Island are recognized bird breeding sites and a great place to view seals sunning themselves.
 Pam Rocks is a reporting weather station for the marine weather system.
 Winter northerly gales can reach close to hurricane force here, known as squamish.

 Between Gambier Island and the Port Mellon mill lies Woolridge Island, privately owned with a single residence.